 Academic Program Plan:

 enroll in a three (3)-unit CSU and UC transferable Learn 50 or

-You are required to meet with your EOPS counselor to develop a Student Educational Plan (SEP) during your first month in EOPS.
-In addition, you are required to meet with your EOPS counselor three (3) times each semester.
-You must also inform your EOPS counselor if you have an academic advisor, if you are enrolled in a semiprofessional program.
+EOPS students are required to meet with their assigned EOPS counselor to develop a Student Educational Plan (SEP) during your first month in EOPS.
+In addition, EOPS students are required to meet with their EOPS counselor three (3) times each semester during Fall and Spring.

-Students who complete their first semester in EOPS with a cumulative grade point average BELOW 2.00 will be placed on EOPS academic probation.
+Students who complete their first semester in EOPS with a cumulative grade point average BELOW 2.00 will be placed on CCSF academic probation.
 EOPS students on academic probation will enroll only in those courses mutually agreed upon with their EOPS counselor, and that their cumulative grade point average must improve within two(2) consecutive semesters.
 Failure to meet and comply with this policy may result in disqualification from EOPS.

 EOPS students are required to regularly attend each course in which they are enrolled.
 If an EOPS student has an emergency that will keep them out of class for an extended period, it is the students responsibility to contact their instructor(s).
 If the absence will be longer than the instructor permits, the student is to contact their EOPS counselor for advise.
 EOPS students are to make an appointment with their EOPS counselor if they need to take a Leave of Absence.
 EOPS students are required to re-establish their EOPS eligibility by completing a new EOPS application, and Board of Governors Enrollment Fee Waiver Application (BOGW).